-Do I Want to Be a Skincare Specialist?
+Should I Become a Skincare Specialist?

 Skincare specialists are also known as aestheticians.
-These specialists work with customers to help achieve optimal skin and offer services that include removing unwanted hair and blemishes, advising customers on proper skincare and evaluating customers' skin health.
+These specialists work with customers to help achieve optimal skin and offer services that include removing unwanted hair and blemishes, advising customers on proper skincare, and evaluating customers' skin health.
 In addition, skincare specialists might help customers reduce signs of aging and sell products to help them develop a home skincare regimen.

-Skincare specialists can find work at many places, including salons, spas, health centers and even medical offices.
+Skincare specialists can find work at many places including salons, spas, health centers, and even medical offices.
 About a quarter of these workers were self-employed in 2012; self-employment can give skincare specialists schedule flexibility, but the job often comes with long hours.
 These professionals spend most days on their feet and must take care when working with chemicals.